The Directors take pleasure in presenting the Twenty Fifth Annual

 Your Company has initiated a process for implementation of the British

-During the year, the approach to safety has been strengthened
+During the year, the approach to safety has been further strengthened

 in all operations of your Company.
-Regular safety drills and safety audits are
+Regular safety drills and safety

-provided to the employees in Safety and HSE audits are carried out every quarter but also health checks & counseling are extended to
+to the employees in Safety.
+HSE audits are carried out every quarter

+and health checks & counseling are extended to employees.

 Your Company has adopted Grey to Green climate change policy to